Nonlocal growth of quantum conditional mutual information under decoherence: Efficient teleporters

-\begin{observation} Given a state \(\rho_{ABC}\), at most \(N_A+N_C\) qubits can have the property that erasing any one of them gives rise to maximal CMI growth. \end{observation} \begin{proof} To saturate the CMI upper bound, we need \(I(E:B)=0\).
-Suppose there are two qubits $E_1$ and $E_2$ in $B$ that both saturate the bound on $\delta I$.
-Then $I(E_1:BE_2) = I(E_2:BE_1) = 0$.
-It follows that $S(B E_1 E_2) = S(B) + S(E_1) + S(E_2)$, so $E_1 E_2$ decouples from $B$, and thus purifies \(AC\).
-This argument can be iterated to show that if $k$ qubits in $B$ have the property that erasing any of them gives maximal CMI gain, then together they purify \(AC\).
-It follows that at most $N_A+N_C$ qubits have the property of causing maximal CMI gain upon erasure. \end{proof} We note what while at most \(N_A+N_C\) qubits can give rise to maximal CMI growth upon erasure, it does not imply that erasing all of them together increases CMI maximally as well.
+We note what while at most \(N_A+N_C\) qubits can give rise to maximal CMI growth upon erasure, it does not imply that erasing all of them together increases CMI maximally as well.
 This can already seen in the state depicted in Fig. \ref{fig:efficient_eraser}(a).
 Erasing any one qubit in \(B\) gives maximal CMI growth, but if all qubits in \(B\) are erased, then CMI decreases to 0.
 In fact, it is easy to see that at most \(\min(N_A,N_C)\) qubits can be erased together to give maximal CMI growth since CMI is upper bounded by \(2\min(N_A,N_C)\).